varemenos/verepo/README.md

 ### v1.X.X to v2.X.X

-There are a dozen differences between v1 and v2, so be careful when updating.
+There are a countless differences between v1 and v2, so be careful when updating.

 ## Contribution Guidelines